narayananr/emase/docs/examples.rst

 Estimating allele-specific expression from a F1 sample
 ----------------------------------------------------------------------------------------
 To estimate allele-specific expression from RNA-seq data from a F1 hybrid, we need to have the transcriptomes of the two parental strains of F1.
-Please use g2gtools (https://github.com/churchill-lab/g2gtools) to create parental genomes iusing known SNPs and Indels and create strain-specific annotation file in GTF format using g2gtools.
+Please use g2gtools (https://github.com/churchill-lab/g2gtools) to create parental genomes using known SNPs and Indels and create strain-specific annotation file in GTF format using g2gtools.

 Once we have the parental genomes and GTF files, we can uses prepare-emase command in emase, to create diploid (F1) transcritome using the strain-specific transcriptomes.